 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Cut broccoli into bite-size pieces if necessary.
 Trim and thinly slice scallions, separating whites from greens.
 Peel and mince garlic.

 • Toss broccoli on a baking sheet with a drizzle of oil, salt, and pepper.
-Roast on top rack until browned and tender, 15-20 minutes. • When broccoli is done, remove from oven and toss with half the sesame dressing (you'll use the rest later).
+(TIP: For easy cleanup, line baking sheet with aluminum foil first.)
+Roast on top rack until browned and tender, 15-20 minutes. • Carefully toss roasted broccoli with half the sesame dressing (you’ll use the rest later).

 • Meanwhile, heat a drizzle of oil in a small pot over medium-high heat.
 Add scallion whites; cook, stirring, until fragrant, 30-60 seconds.
-Stir in rice and ¾ cup water (1½ cup for 4 servings); bring to a boil, then cover and reduce to a low simmer.
+Stir in rice and 3⁄4 cup water (1 1⁄2 cup for 4 servings).
+Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 12-15 minutes.
-Keep covered off heat until ready to serve. • While rice cooks, in a small bowl, combine hoisin, ponzu, jam, garlic, cornstarch, remaining dressing, and ¼ cup water (½ cup for 4); stir until no lumps remain.
+Keep covered off heat until ready to serve. • While rice cooks, in a small bowl, combine hoisin, ponzu, jam, garlic, cornstarch, remaining sesame dressing, and 1⁄4 cup water (1⁄2 cup for 4); stir until no lumps remain.

 • Pat pork* dry with paper towels; prick all over with a fork.
 Season all over with salt and pepper. • Heat a large drizzle of oil in a large pan over medium-high heat.
 Add pork and cook until browned and cooked through, 4-6 minutes per side.
-TIP: Press pork down with a spatula to ensure evening browning. • Turn off heat; transfer to a plate.
+TIP: Press pork down with a spatula to ensure even browning. • Turn off heat; transfer to a cutting board.

 • Heat pan used for pork over medium heat.
-Stir in ¼ cup water and cook, scraping any browned bits from bottom of pan, 30 seconds.
-Add hoisin-ponzu mixture and cook, stirring, until thickened, 2-4 minutes. • Remove pan from heat.
+Stir in 1⁄4 cup water; scrape up any browned bits from bottom of pan, 30 seconds.
+Add hoisin mixture and cook, stirring, until thickened, 2-4 minutes. • Remove pan from heat.
 Stir in 1 TBSP butter (2 TBSP for 4 servings) until melted.
 Season with salt and pepper.
 TIP: If sauce seems too thick, stir in a splash of water. • Transfer pork to pan with sauce; turn to coat.

 • Slice pork crosswise. • Divide broccoli, rice, and pork between plates.
-Drizzle pork and rice with any remaining sauce and sprinkle with remaining scallion greens.
+Drizzle pork with any remaining sauce and sprinkle with scallion greens.
 Serve.